jianlin-cheng/DeepComplex/README.md

 #                  Installation             #

 This software was developed and tested using python, perl and other dependent software.
 Please make sure the following softwares versions are installed:

 (1) Python 3.6
 (2) Perl
 (3) CNS_solve 1.3 (Crystallography and NMR Systems)

-The following python dependencies (packages) are needed for the code to execute (1) Tensorflow 1.7.0
+The following python dependencies (packages) are needed for the code to execute:

+(1) Tensorflow 1.7.0
 (2) Numpy 1.16.2
 (3) Keras 2.1.6